maelvls/README.md/README.md

 ## A few words about me

-I bring a cheerful presence to my colleagues though passion and honesty.
-I love the technical challenge of building an infrastructure product!
+Hi!
+My name is Maël from France.
+I am currently looking for a remote position as a Software Engineer.
+In a few words, I have been told that I bring a cheerful presence to my colleagues though passion and honesty.
+I love the technical challenge of building an infrastructure product, and always find ways of making my team happier by building cool CLIs or debugging some nasty Kubernetes networking issue.

 ## System Software Engineer at Ori Industries _(2019–2020)_